Tarsha Whitmore Flaunts Cleavage & Toned Legs In Strapless Mini Dress

 Tarsha’s dress fit her body snugly.
 The neckline was low cut and each side came to a point near her shoulders.
 A seam from each point went down the front of the garment, drawing the eye to her torso.
 The number also had ruched seams on the sides, and the hemline cut off at the tops of her thighs.
 The model completed her look with a pair of black, high-heeled sandals with long straps that wrapped around her ankles.

-The popular influencer wore her highlighted locks down in loose waves, and she accessorized with a thick gold necklace with a pendant that hung just above her cleavage.
+The popular influencer wore her highlighted locks down in loose waves.
+She accessorized with a thick gold necklace with a pendant that hung just above her cleavage.
 Tarsha also carried a small black handbag with a gold chain strap.

-In the caption, she tagged online fashion retailer Oh Polly as the makers of the dress.
+In the caption, she tagged online fashion retailer Oh Polly for the dress.

 Her followers appeared to enjoy seeing her glammed up, and many complimented her.